Can A Weighted Blanket Decrease Your Muscle Soreness?

 The first reason people purchase weighted blankets is for comfort.
 They're soft, snuggly, and the added weight can help your body relax—it's that sinking-into-the-bed feeling.
 The second (and perhaps most common) reason people buy these blankets is to address an issue they're dealing with—usually anxiety, stress, or sleeplessness.

 Yes, it sounds too good to be true, but there is research behind the claims that weighted blankets can ease anxiety and combat insomnia.
 That's sort of how they came to be in the first place.
-Studies have shown that weighted blankets are both a safe and effective method for mitigating anxiety, and weight in general has been used as a calming technique in therapy for many years.
-Research has also shown that grounding the body during sleep can lower cortisol levels (aka stress levels) and improve sleep patterns.
+Studies have shown that weighted blankets are both a safe and effective method for mitigating anxiety1, and weight in general has been used as a calming technique in therapy for many years.
+Research has also shown that grounding the body during sleep can lower cortisol levels (aka stress levels) and improve sleep patterns2.

 It's easy to see why people love weighted blankets—but is there any application for people with sore muscles?